 426. But see Edgar J. Asebey & Jill D. Kempenaar, Biodiversity Prospecting: Fulfilling the Mandate of the Biodiversity Convention, 28 VAND.
 J. TRANSNAT'L L. 703, 716-19 (1995) (questioning the ability of bioprospecting as practiced in the developing world to fulfill the hopes pinned on it by the Biodiversity Convention).
+427. See supra note 240 and accompanying text.

-Park Service's hunger for funds, understandable, does not justify overlooking the inspirational purposes of the parks.
+Park Service's hunger for funds, The although understandable, does not justify overlooking the inspirational purposes of the parks.
 Undoubtedly the Park Service's already difficult job as steward of the nation's premier natural places is complicated further by congressional reluctance to provide The appropriate response to funding generous funding. shortfalls, however, is to make the case for additional resources to the legislature and the public, appealing directly to the parks' status as unique inspirational resources.
 Trading those inspirational qualities for funds to protect the physical resources of the parks might bring some short-term gains, but in the long run the Park Service and the nation are likely to regret the choice.